A complete list of publications can be found on my Google Scholar page.

 Feedback in the Game Design Industry

 Professional game design teams sometimes struggle to implement effective processes for getting helpful feedback on their games and prototypes.
 This project investigates common problems in giving, receiving, and making use of feedback in the game design process through interviews with designers, managers, artists, and other game design industry professionals.
-This data could lead to the development of research-backed strategies for managing common problems and improving feedback processes in game design companies.

 Publication: